 4. Notice to employer.
 An employee shall give at least 30 days' notice to the employer of the anticipated starting date of leave, the anticipated length of leave and the expected date of return or shall provide notice as soon as practicable if the delay is due to exigent circumstances or for reasons beyond the employee's control.
 If an employer fails to provide notice as required under this section, the employee's obligation to provide notice under this subsection is waived.
-Absent an emergency, illness or other sudden necessity for taking leave, an employee shall give reasonable notice to the employee's supervisor of the employee's intent to use leave under this subchapter.
-Use of leave must be scheduled to prevent undue hardship on the employer as reasonably determined by the employer.

-§850-J. Prohibited practices Requirements upon return to work from family or medical leave
+§850-J. Prohibited practices

 1. Retaliation prohibited.
-Except as provided in subsection 3, paragraph A, it It is unlawful for an employer to retaliate by discharging, firing, suspending, expelling or disciplining, through the application of attendance policies or otherwise, or threatening or in any manner discriminating against an employee for exercising any right to which the employee is entitled under this subchapter or with the purpose of interfering with the exercise of any right to which the employee is entitled under this chapter.
+Except as provided in subsection 4, it It is unlawful for an employer to retaliate by discharging, firing, suspending, expelling or disciplining, through the application of attendance policies or otherwise, or threatening or in any manner discriminating against an employee for exercising any right to which the employee is entitled under this subchapter or with the purpose of interfering with the exercise of any right to which the employee is entitled under this employee is entitled under this chapter.

 2. Change in status.
-Except as provided in subsection 3, paragraph A, an An employer may not make any negative change in the seniority, status, employment benefits, pay or other terms or conditions of employment of an employee who applies and qualifies for family leave benefits or medical leave benefits under this subchapter.
+Except as provided in subsection 4, an An employer may not make any negative change in the seniority, status, employment benefits, pay or other terms or conditions of employment of an employee who applies and qualifies for family leave benefits or medical leave benefits under this subchapter.